 Ingredients Needed for Lamb Rogan Josh

 - Spices - The soul of authentic rogan josh are the spices.
 You can find everything except a few spices like hing (asafoetida) and black cardamom in American stores.
+Instead of hing, add a chopped shallot or 1-2 smashed garlic during cooking.

-How To Make Rogan Josh (Step Photos)
+How To Make Lamb Rogan Josh (Step Photos)

 Preparation